Welcome to the Dermatology Grand Rounds

 CHIEF COMPLAINT: painful nodule on finger nail

-Signs and symptoms: A 79-year-old female with no significant past medical history presented to the clinic with a painful nodule on her left third fingernail that had been present for 10 years.
+CLINICAL HISTORY: A 79-year-old female with no significant past medical history presented to the clinic with a painful nodule on her left third fingernail that had been present for 10 years.
 The patient reported that the nodule had been slowly growing and became very painful when she submerged her hand in cold water.
 For the past two years, she had been treated by a midlevel provider who diagnosed her with onychomycosis and a bacterial infection of the left third fingernail.
 Despite multiple courses of doxycycline and ciclopirox, she noted no improvement in her condition.

 Patient with multiple grouped vesicles surrounding border of a previous surgical scar